How to Add Area Lighting Effects to a Cartoon Animation Using After Effects

 Step 3

-This will open up the Render Settings window, where you can choose how to export your video or image.
+This will up the Render Settings window, where you can choose how to export your video or image.
 If your project includes transparent elements in your animation, make sure to select the Transparent Video checkbox to keep the transparency (you will need to select the MOV format).

-Have a look through the other options here you might like to change, such as the output size and output range.
+Have a through the other options here you might like to change, such as the output size and output range.
 Once you are happy with your , click on the Export button to choose the location to save your video file.

 render settingsrender settingsrender settings